 Glow in the Dark Crystals

-When we use UV lights, we are bombarding minerals with electromagnetic radiation (photons) within the Ultraviolet range (see scale below).
-There are three different types of UV light used in the mineral world: UVA, UVB, and UVC.
+When we use UV lights, we are bombarding minerals with electromagnetic radiation (photons) within the ultraviolet range (see scale below).
+There are three different types of UV light commonly used in the mineral world: UVA, UVB, and UVC.
 UVA is generally considered less harmful to humans and can penetrate some materials like glass.
-You may notice your teeth, fingernails, eyes, and sometimes socks glowing as they react to UVA.
+You may notice your teeth, fingernails, eyes, and sometimes fabrics glowing as they react to UVA.
 Fortunately, most glass and certain materials can block UVB and UVC, which are more harmful to humans.

 As frequencies increase beyond UVC, the wavelengths of electromagnetic radiation continue to shorten.
-This is when you’d hear Star Trek’s Scotty saying “We’rrre apprrroaching crrritical levels of rrradiation, sirrr!”
+This is when you’d hear Star Trek’s Scotty saying, “We’rrre apprrroaching crrritical levels of rrradiation, sirrr!”

 The Spectrum